ryandawsonuk/secrets-treasurehunt/README.md

 Deploy with

-`kubectl create -f ./treasure-hunt`
+`kubectl create -f ./treasurehunt`

 First access from:

-`minikube service treasure-hunt-entrypoint`
+`minikube service treasurehunt-entrypoint`

 And play by going to e.g. `http://localhost:30080/treasure?x=1&y=1`

 Delete with

-`kubectl delete -f ./treasure-hunt`
+`kubectl delete -f ./treasurehunt`

 And stop with `minikube stop`